jprusik/browser-interactions-testing/README.md

 ### Start tests from a specific point

 Passing the environment variable `START_FROM_TEST_URL` with the url of the test you wish to start with can help avoid re-running "known good" tests, when using `onlyTest` is impractical (e.g. `START_FROM_TEST_URL=https://www.pinterest.com/login/ npm run test:all:debug`)

+## CI / CD

+In order to leverage the provided Github Actions testing workflows, you'll need to create an actions secret named `ENV_FILE` in your project repo settings at `https://github.com/<your fork owner>/test-autofill/settings/secrets/actions`.
+The value of that secret should be the contents of your `.env` in Base64 format.

+Additionally, in order to use the provided test site, you will also need to add an actions secret named `DEPLOY_SSH_PRIVATE_KEY`.
+The value of this secret should be the private key of a [public/private key pair](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key).
+The public key should be registered as a read-only [deploy key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys), by the test site project owner or fork owner.